mjhea0/jquery-madlibs/readme.md

 </html>
 ```

 Here we added a form for inputting the words, as well as the story the inputed words will be inserted into.
+I also included some Bootstrap classes for styling.

 ### main.css